raysinm/ca-angiogenesis/README.md

 ## Usage

 See project report for more information on usage and methods.
 A web app for more convenient usage is under development.

-main.py - Used for running the engine.
-Examples included inside. config.json - Used for inputting different parameters for the model (e.g p_migrate for defining the probability of a tip cell to move).
+- main.py - Used for running the engine.
+Examples included inside.
+- config.json - Used for input of different parameters for the model (e.g p_migrate for defining the probability of a tip cell to move).
-initial_states.py - Imported to main.py and used for configuration of initial stated for the grid.
-Sample initial grids are availible.
+- initial_states.py - Imported to main.py and used for configuration of initial stated for the grid.
+Sample initial grids are available.